b3-exmo/b3-exmo.github.io/docs/index.md

 ---
 # ⛪ LDS Notes

 I call myself bee-cubed.
 Growing up in the LDS church has shaped my worldview.
-At one point, I encountered information that upended that worldview, and have since been engaging in a deconstruction process.
+At one point, in late 2018, I encountered information that upended that worldview, and have since been engaging in a deconstruction process.
 This is a compendium of my notes and findings amid that deconstruction.

 ## Why, though?
 I didn’t wake up one day, and decide to tear down my worldview.

 I want this to be true.
 I never missed a day of seminary, I went on a mission, I got married in the temple, I even got a recommend to be a temple worker in Provo.